Hey there, time traveller!

 Bill Haas hit a wedge into the water and made triple bogey on the 11th hole to fall five shots behind.
 Four holes and three birdies later, he had the outright lead.
 He was helped by Andres Romero, who squandered a three-shot lead in two holes by hitting his tee shot into a creek.

 'Saving a bogey would have been huge.
-Making a par is just a bonus'
+Making a par is just a bonus'-- Roberto Castro on his finishing touch on No. 18

 With all that action, James Driscoll must have felt as if he missed out on all the fun.
 All he did was post his third straight round in the 60s to join the leaders.